 The initial segment will begin on an embankment at the southern end of the existing elevated Fremont BART Station, pass over Walnut Avenue on an aerial structure, and descend into a cut-and-cover subway north of Stevenson Boulevard.
 The alignment will continue southward in a subway under Fremont Central Park and the eastern lobe of Lake Elizabeth, and surface to at-grade between the former WP and SP alignments north of Paseo Padre Parkway.

 Paseo Padre Parkway has been reconfigured as a vehicular underpass as part of the City of Fremont's Grade Separation Project.
 The Warm Springs Extension alignment will pass over Paseo Padre Parkway on a bridge structure, and continue southward at-grade, passing under a grade-separated Washington Boulevard.
 Additionally, Washington Boulevard has been reconfigured as a vehicular overpass as part of the City's Grade Separation project.
-From Washington Boulevard, the alignment will continue at-grade along the former WP alignment south to a terminus station at Warm Springs and South Grimmer Boulevards in the Warm Springs District.
+From Washington Boulevard, the alignment will continue at-grade along the former WP alignment south at the new Warm Springs / South Fremont Station at Warm Springs and South Grimmer Boulevards in the Warm Springs District.

 In 2007, BART devised an implementation strategy whereby the project would be constructed via two large contracts: The Fremont Central Park Subway Contract and the Line, Track, Station and Systems Contract.
 This approach is intended to minimize overall escalation costs and most appropriately deal with the special needs associated with the underground portion of the project in Fremont Central Park.

-Fremont Central Park Subway Construction Contract (Subway) – This contract will construct the trackway embankment south of Walnut Avenue and the BART subway from just north of Stevenson Boulevard, through Fremont Central Park, under the eastern lobe of Lake Elizabeth, and beneath the UPRR freight track to just north of Paseo Padre Parkway.
-The contract includes construction of two ventilation structures and relocation of a number of amenities within Fremont Central Park, including the Dog Park, Basketball Courts, and related parking.
-Construction began in the summer of 2009 and is expected to last for approximately three and a half years.
+Fremont Central Park Subway Construction Contract (Subway) – This contract constructed the trackway embankment south of Walnut Avenue and the BART subway from just north of Stevenson Boulevard, through Fremont Central Park, under the eastern lobe of Lake Elizabeth, and beneath the UPRR freight track to just north of Paseo Padre Parkway.
+The contract included construction of two ventilation structures and relocation of a number of amenities within Fremont Central Park, including the Dog Park, Basketball Courts, and related parking.
+Construction began in the summer of 2009 and concluded on schedule in the spring of 2013.

-BART also worked closely with the City of Fremont to ensure its Washington Boulevard/Paseo Padre Parkway Grade Separation project was designed and constructed in such a way as to facilitate the WSX project as well.
+BART also worked closely with the City of Fremont to ensure its Washington Boulevard/Paseo Padre Parkway Grade Separation project was designed and constructed to facilitate the WSX project.
 The City's Grade Separation project was completed in 2010.